-About 1 in 10 people in the U.S. report depression, the CDC estimates.
+About 8% of adults in the U.S. report depression, the CDC estimates.
 Whether this is something you’ve experienced yourself or with a friend or family member, depression impacts us all directly and indirectly.
 Especially as fall sets in, we are all mourning the warmth and happiness of summer.
 This post looks at how Traditional Chinese Medicine views depression and how one natural remedy fits into the western medicine paradigm.

 What Depression Is in Chinese Medicine